 - Applicant must be 18 years at time of filing application

-- Apply must satisfy residency requirements
+- Applicant must satisfy continuous residency requirements

 - Applicant must be a person of good moral character

-- Applicants must pass a literacy test
+- Applicants must pass an English reading and writing test

 - Applicants must take the oath of Allegiance to the U.S.A.